openjdk/valhalla-docs/site/design-notes/state-of-valhalla/03-vm-model.md

 patterns (say, during a loop traversing the array in order) are likely to be more predictable in the flattened case.

+A flattened array (whose component is a `Q` descriptor), loads values of that `Q`-carried type.
+A referance value of any kind (whether `Q` or `L` or null or array) may be presented to the `aastore` instruction to store into the flattened array, but the store check will apply the same logic as `checkcast`, to ensure that the incoming value can actually be stored as a flattened array element.
+This behavior is essentially unchanged from before Valhalla.

+A `Q` type may be viewed as a subtype of its corresponding `L` type, but only in a limited sense, specifically in the verifier's specialized type system.
+Array covariance also "pretends" that the `Q` type is a subtype of the `L` type, so that if two arrays have the same element class, but one is flattened, the flattened one can be stored in a reference to the non-flattened type, but not vice versa.
+The `checkcast`, `instanceof`, and `aastore` logic, which applies covariance rules to arrays, enforces this relation between flattened and non-flattened arrays of the same class, and also (transitively) allows any flattened array to be stored in a variable of type `Object[]`.

+(At present, `int[]` is still not a subtype of `Object[]`, even though `Point.val[]` is a subtype of `Object[]`, since it works with `aastore`.
+At some point, if the built-in primitives are brought into alignment with primitive classes, the subtyping links to `int[]` and the other primitive arrays may be set up.)

 ## Mirror, mirror

 When a class is reflected, its field and method types directly represent the